jangelini/geneticae/README.md

 Understanding the relationship between crops performance and environment is a key problem for plant breeders and geneticists.
-In advanced stages of breeding programs, where few genotypes are evaluated through environments, multi-environmental trials (MET) is one of the most common experiments.
+In advanced stages of breeding programs, where few genotypes are evaluated, multi-environmental trials (MET) is one of the most common experiments.
 They are conducted by testing a number of genotypes across multiple environments, allowing the identification of superior genotypes.
-Crop performance, is a function of genotype (G), environment (E) and genotype x environment interaction (GEI).
-METs are essential due to the presence of GEI which generates differential genotypic responses across environments (Crossa et al., 1990; Cruz Medina, 1992; Kang and Magari, 1996).
+Crop performance is a function of genotype (G), environment (E) and genotype x environment interaction (GEI).
+METs are essential due to the presence of GEI which generates differential genotypic responses in the different environments evaluated (Crossa et al., 1990; Cruz Medina, 1992; Kang and Magari, 1996).
 This is a particular problem for plant breeders (Giauffret et al., 2000), therefore appropriate statistical methods should be used to obtain an adequate GEI analysis.

-geneticae package provides tools to analize data from advanced stages of breeding programs, where few genotypes are evaluated across environments.
-The AMMI and SREG model, and the biplots that are obtained from them are the main functions included in the package.
-In addition to the classic version of the AMMI model, alternatives are included that allow overcoming its fragility in the presence of atypical observations.
-Finally, since the mentioned models require complete data, imputation techniques are included.
-Unlike the existing functions that allow to fit these models, the package is more flexible in the format allowed for the input data set.
-Furthermore, the biplots created are ggplot objects, which means that after creating a graph, it can be further customized using several options of ggplot2 package.
+A proper analysis of MET data is essential for the success of a breeding program.
+The average performance of genotypes in environments only can be considered in absence of IGA (Yan and Kang, 2003).
+However, IGA is inevitable and genotypes means comparison is not enough, therefore a more appropriate statistical methodology must be used.
+The most widely used to analyze MET data are based on regression models, analysis of variance (ANOVA) and multivariate analysis techniques.
+Two multiplicative models have increased their popularity among plant breeders as graphic analysis tools for the study of IGA and the analyzes derived from it: Additive Main effects and Multiplicative Interaction model (AMMI) (Kempton, 1984; Gauch, 1988) and site regression model (SREG) (Cornelius et al., 1996; Gauch and Zobel, 1997).
+However, these models are not always efficient enough to analyze MET data structure of plant breeding programs.
+It has serious limitations in presence of atypical observations, as well as in front of missing information.
+Both phenomena are more a rule rather than an exception when considering real data.
+To reduce this handicap, several imputation alternatives and also an AMMI robust model were proposed recently in literature.

+There are numerous packages to analyze MET data but they must be correctly identified and combined. `geneticae` package is created to gathers the most useful functions and also offers new ones recently available in literature.
+In addition, `geneticae` package is less restrictive regarding the input dataset format so so there is no need to preprocess the data to apply the functions.
+Genotypes, environments, repetitions (if any) and phenotypic trait of interest can be present in any order and there is no restriction on columns names.
+Also, extra information that will not be used in the analysis may be present in the dataset.
+Finally, the biplots created can be customized by the user.

 ## Getting Started